kdh4646/redux-counter/README.md

 # 📖 Introduction

+- Implement a simple React with Redux

 1. Using `npm install redux react-redux` to install packages
 2. Using `npm install @reduxjs/tooklkit` to install packages (remove redux from package.json since it's already exist)
 3. Using `useDispatch()`, `useSelector()` for implementation
 4. Using `createSlice()`, `configureStore()` for implementation
+5. Split one state into multipe states

 <!--
 5. Handling HTTP request